-(1) Upon completion of the draft land use scheme, the department responsible for development planning in the Municipality must submit it to the Council for approval as the draft land use scheme.
+(1) Upon completion of the draft land use scheme, the department responsible for spatial planning and land use management or development planning in the Municipality must submit it to the Council for approval as the draft land use scheme.

-(2) The submission of the draft land use scheme to the Council must be accompanied by a written report from the department responsible for development planning in the Municipality and the report must at least -
+(2) The submission of the draft land use scheme to the Council must be accompanied by a written report from the department responsible for spatial planning and land use management or development planning in the Municipality and the report must at least -

-- (a) indicate the rationale in the approach to the drafting of the land use scheme; - (b) summarise the process of drafting the draft land use scheme; - summarise the consultation process to be followed with reference to section 20 of this Bylaw; - (d) indicate the departments that were engaged in the drafting of the draft land use scheme;

-- (e) indicate how the draft land use scheme complies with the requirements of relevant national and provincial legislation, and relevant mechanism controlling and managing land use rights by the Municipal Council; - (f) recommend the approval of the draft land use scheme for public participation in terms of the relevant legislation and this By-law.
+- (a) indicate the rationale in the approach to the drafting of the land use scheme; - (b) summarise the process of drafting the draft land use scheme; - (c) summarise the consultation process to be followed with reference to section 20 of this Bylaw; - (d) indicate the departments that were engaged in the drafting of the draft land use scheme; - (e) indicate how the draft land use scheme complies with the requirements of relevant national and provincial legislation, and relevant mechanism controlling and managing land use rights by the Council; - (f) recommend the approval of the draft land use scheme for public participation in terms of the relevant legislation and this By-law.

-(3) The Council must approve the draft land use scheme and authorise the public participation thereof in terms of this By-law and the relevant legislation referred to in section 15.
+(3) If the Council is satisfied with the report and the draft land use scheme, it must approve the draft land use scheme and authorise the public participation thereof in terms of this By-law and the relevant legislation referred to in section 15.